Console Initial Setup

 before proceeding.

-Assign admin privileges to console-initial-admin
+Assign admin privileges to console-bot

 user: